-6. Organisation

-- 6.1.
+- 6. Organisation - 6.1.
 The Client Audit Manager and their representatives have free and unrestricted direct access to Senior Management, the Audit Committee, the Chief Executive, the Chair of the Audit Committee and the External Auditor.
 The Client Audit Manager will communicate with any and all of the above parties at both committee meetings and between meetings as appropriate. - 6.2.
-The Chairman of the Audit Committee has free and unrestricted direct access to both the Client Audit Manager and the Council's External Auditor. - 6.3.
-The Client Audit Manager is line managed by the Head of SIAS who approves all decisions regarding the performance evaluation, appointment, or removal of the Client Audit Manager, in consultation with the SIAS Board.
+The Chair of the Audit Committee has free and unrestricted direct access to the Client Audit Manager. - 6.3.
+The Client Audit Manager is line managed by the Head of SIAS who approves all decisions regarding the performance evaluation, appointment, or removal of the Client Audit Manager, in consultation with the Head of Assurance and SIAS Board. - 7.
+Stakeholders

-7. Stakeholders